Janus v. AFSCME Union (Decided June 27, 2018)

 One of them is the concern that other unions would pop up, once we let people step out of the original one.
 While today's Court agreed that could be a problem (cause confusion and disruption in labor bargaining), it said the concern is not real.
 All the government would need to do is to limit exclusive bargaining to an employer to one union.
 That union would get a major benefit regardless of whether it had all of the employees.
 For example, federal government employees have several unions with exclusive bargaining in their respective industries and it seems to work out.

 Next, Abood said there would be a problem of "free riders," people who get the benefit of the union bargaining but don't pay in.
 Law requires unions to bargain on behalf of all employees, so they can't just work out deals for the union's members and not the others.
 The Court said, so what?
-There are tons of organizations around that benefit people but just because someone is a beneficiary doesn't mean that person doesn't have to pay.
+Many organizations exist to provide a benefit to people but don’t require all beneficiaries to pay.

 The Court quickly mentioned a third rationale, raised more recently and by the union in this case, that unions will not be adequately funded without everyone paying in.
 That would harm the union's ability to bargain exclusively.
 The Court dismissed this concern quickly.